Bible translations into Macedonian: Official translations

 In 1952 a liturgical edition of the four Gospels was printed.
-This was translated by Milošev Djordje with the help of the Macedonian Committee of the Orthodox Church.
+This was translated by Gjorgi Milošev with the help of the Macedonian Committee of the Orthodox Church.
 In 1957 further selections based upon the lectionary readings were published.
-In 1959 the Gospels of Matthew, Mark, Luke and John, translated by Georgi Milosev, Boris Boskovski and Petar Ilijevski was published by the British and Foreign Bible Society (BFBS).
+In 1959 the Gospels of Matthew, Mark, Luke and John, translated by Georgi Milošev, Boris Boskovski and Petar Ilijevski was published by the British and Foreign Bible Society (BFBS).
 The first complete New Testament translated into Macedonian was then completed and published in 1967.
 In 1970 the Bible Society printed an edition with cross-references following the verses.
 Another edition was printed in Belgrade in 1988 by the Yugoslav office of the United Bible Societies (UBS).

 The whole Bible (including the Deuterocanonical books) translated in Macedonian by the Archbishop Gavril was printed in 1990.
 This was published by the Bible Society and it has the official sanction of the Macedonian Orthodox Church.
 An audio edition of the 1990 New Testament was produced.

 The text was revised in 2006 and called the Macedonian Standard Bible.
 This was printed in 2 editions, one without the deuterocanonical books and one with them, which has the official sanction of the Macedonian Orthodox Church.
 These have been digitised by the Bible Society and the 2006 editions are now on YouVersion as MK2006 and MK2006D.
 The Bible Society launched a Macedonian Bible app which was launched in Skopje in October 2016.
 This is available on Android, iPhone and Google platforms.
 An audio edition of the New Testament was also produced.

 In 2008 the Orthodox Church edited the 1952 liturgical 4 Gospels to produce a new edition used with their lectionary and liturgy.